Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

 which also implements the same unitary in the same amount of time.
-The results are shown in Figs.\ref{fig:ex1} and \ref{fig:ex2}.
+The results are shown in Figs.~\ref{fig:ex1} and \ref{fig:ex2}.
 The robust gates suppress the low frequency noise much better than the corresponding naive gates, although they are more susceptible to noise at frequencies on the order of inverse gate time, $\omega \sim 1/t_f$.
-Thus the dynamically corrected gates (DCGs) tend to lead to higher fidelities when the noise power is concentrated at frequencies lower than $\omega \sim 1/t_f$.
+Thus the dynamically corrected gates (DCGs) tend to lead to higher fidelities when the noise power is concentrated at frequencies lower than $\omega \sim 1/t_f$, which is the case for these devices \cite*{Yoneda2017a,Chan2018a,Gungordu2019a}.